 I use light-to-medium-weight thermal gloves that pack away easily, provide a lot of dexterity, and have just enough warmth to keep my delicate fingers happy.

-For more coverage on really wet days, I ride with a simple clip-on fender from SKS.
+For more coverage on really wet days, I'll switch to a larger clip-on fender.
 It’s easy to mount before a ride and then remove later for that perfect Instagram shot.

 If you plan to spend lots of time riding in the dark, especially on mountain bike trails, check out our guide to night riding lights.